oniani/blogplate/README.md

-# FuturisticJournal
+# Futuristic Journal
-This is the template for my blog.
+//This is the template for my blog.